Thomas Doughty (explorer): Trial and execution

 After obtaining the guilty verdict, Drake convened the jury and produced various documents from English nobility in support of himself; he did not, however, produce a royal commission, which he claimed to have left on board his ship.
 Arguing that Doughty was a threat to his life and the expedition in general, Drake demanded execution.
 The men eventually agreed although some reluctantly; Drake then asked if there were any reasonable proposals of alternative solutions.
 Doughty himself suggested that he be set loose once the fleet reached Peru, but Drake refused, claiming that Doughty would alert the Spaniards to their mission.
 John Wynter volunteered to keep Doughty prisoner on his ship, Elizabeth, to which Drake initially agreed, but qualified the statement by saying that the ship would then have to return to England with no share of the treasure they would gain from attacking Spanish ships.
 Wynter was soon shouted down by his crewmen, and Doughty's fate was sealed.

 Doughty requested that he and Drake receive Communion together, and as reported by the contemporary account of Francis Fletcher, "And after this holy repast, they dined also at the same table together, as cheerfully, in sobriety, as ever in their lives they had done aforetime, each cheering up the other, and taking their leave, by drinking each to other, as if some journey only had been in hand."
-On 2 July 1578, Thomas Doughty was beheaded.
+On 2 July, Doughty was beheaded.
 Shortly thereafter, Drake changed the name of his flagship from The Pelican to The Golden Hind purportedly to honour Christopher Hatton, whose crest was the hind, perhaps as an attempt to smooth over the Doughty incident.